 10. The manuscript should be submitted as a pdf file to joanna@suddenvalleypress.com with the subject line JOC Award – [Your Name].
 Other file formats will NOT be accepted.

 11. The text should be in 12 pt Times New Roman or equivalent, double spaced, and formatted with 2.5 cm margins.
 Pages must be numbered.
 Each poem must start on a new page.
 New pages should be started by inserting a page break, not by using multiple carriage returns.
-A sample MSWord .doc file can be downloaded here.
+A sample MSWord .docx file can be downloaded here.

 12. The title of the manuscript should appear on every page, but the name of the author must NOT.